Chadian Air Force: Current inventory

+Aircraft

 Operational aircraft of the force may be far less than official figures represent.
 According to a report in Le Figaro in April 2006, the Chadian Air Force consisted only of two Lockheed C-130 Hercules transports, one working Mil Mi-17 helicopter, and two non-working Mil Mi-24 helicopters.
 Later C-130 TT-PAF was lost in a landing accident at Abéché, on 11 June 2006.

 Incidents

-Safety Incidents

 The Aviation Safety Network listed four incidents between 1976 and 1987, one involving a Douglas DC-3, a Douglas DC-4 that was shot down by a Surface-to-air missile and the remaining two with the C-130 Hercules transports, one crashing during a routine takeoff, the other during a landing.

 In 2004, while transporting journalists and UN officials to a tarmac meeting with Kofi Annan, one of the Chadian helicopters malfunctioned and made a rough landing in the desert.